March 3, 2025

 YouTube won't allow you to make drastic changes or replace the video.
 However, even after you've published a video, you can still go in to make some of these minor adjustments.

-You can cut some areas of your video, reallocate the ad breaks throughout your content, blur some background visuals out, or switch up your end screen to link to a newer video.
+You can trim sections of your video, adjust ad breaks, blur background visuals, or update your end screen to link to a newer video—all without needing to re-upload your content.

 Learn: How to edit videos: A beginner's tutorial (2023)

-Once you’re happy with your changes, click the Save button in the top right corner of the editor.
-This will keep your changes intact, but they won’t be publicly available yet.
+Once you're satisfied with your edits, click the Save button in the top right corner of the editor.
+Your changes will be processed before being applied to your live video.

 Clicking Save will prompt this popup to appear, letting you know just what to expect: